dborth/snes9xgx/readme.txt

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[4.1.5 - December 23, 2009]

+* Changed default folders to snes9xgx/roms and snes9xgx/saves.
+Old folders will be automatically moved to the new location
+* File browser now scrolls down to the last game when returning to browser
+* Auto update for those using USB now works
+* Fixed scrollbar up/down buttons
+* Minor optimizations

 [4.1.4 - December 2, 2009]